KevinMarquette/kevinmarquette.github.io/_posts/2020-03-10-Powershell-disable-smb3-compression.md

 Set-ItemProperty @parameters
 ```

-You do have to run this on every server.
+You do have to run this on every host.
 We can use `Invoke-Command` to do that (Assuming [PowerShell remoting](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_remote_troubleshooting?view=powershell-7) is working in your environment).
 We place our original script inside its scriptblock.

 ``` powershell
 $Session = New-PSSession -ComputerName 'ATX-FILE01','ATX-FILE02','LAX-SQL05'